 Strong women pay attention to what is going on within them so that they can show up authentically.

+Strong women are self-assure.
 With greater self-awareness we can come to the leadership table more self-assured.
 Self-assurance is another way of saying that we are confident and centered.
 We are in touch with our strengths and weaknesses.
 We don’t feel the need to overcompensate or cover up.
 We’re quick to ask questions and eager to learn.
 We’re confident in our skills and abilities and more importantly we’re confident that we have what it takes to figure it out.
 It isn’t arrogance.
 It’s confidence rooted in a healthy understanding of who we are and the history that has gotten us to where we are.

 Strong women are connected.
 They value the relationships and the networks that have been a part of their story.
 They recognize the importance of every person who is a part of their journey so far and they intentionally invest in others and seek to learn from others.
 They realize that their success is not their own.
 They are careful not to become isolated in their desire to prove themselves.
 They know that an obsessive pursuit of accomplishment unintentionally alienates others.
 This posture often works for a quick bolt up the organizational chart but it’s undergirded by insecurity and rarely leads to the strong connections that lead to long-term success.

+Strong women are resilient.
 For many women aspiring to roles of leadership, being overlooked for a promotion or a key opportunity can be all it takes to confirm our insecurities and suspicions of our inability to succeed.
 Particularly if you are a female in a predominantly male environment, your ego may be so fragile that it only takes one rejection to completely reduce you to a comfortable and secure position.

 But strong women demonstrate resilience in the face of discouragement or defeat.
 They realize that a disappointment only identifies opportunities to learn, grow, and be better prepared for the next opportunity.
 They have learned to appropriately disconnect their identity from their work and not give up when they face a setback.

+Strong women are patient.
 Right or wrong, good or bad, there will be times when being a female leader carries more challenges than it ought to.
 You may be the first woman leading in your environment.
 You may be the only woman at the table.
-As a result you may have to field questions or help navigate conversations that feel archaic and unnecessary.
+As a result, you may have to field questions or help navigate conversations that feel archaic and unnecessary.
 Strong women realize that these moments are helping to make the way easier for other women who will come behind them.
 They are patient to navigate the terrain of being the lone female at the table because they know they are making it better for other women in the future.

-They have learned to appropriately disconnect their identity from their work…
+A strong leader has learned to appropriately disconnect their identity from their work…

 Strong women are committed to their goals.
 While the unexpected may circumvent their plans from time to time, they stay patient yet persistent in the pursuit of their dreams and goals.
 When circumstances like an unexpected job change for your spouse or maternity leave with your new child delay your goals for a season, you stay committed to your plan and persistently chase opportunities that help you achieve those goals.
 You may have to reinvent or pivot, but your persistence leads to fulfillment.